Derivation of Coulomb's law based on a mechanical model of electromagnetic field and a spherical source and sink model of electric charges: Introduction

-where $q_1$ and $q_2$ are the electric quantities of two electric charges, $r$ is the distance between the two electric charges, $\epsilon_{0}$ is the dielectric constant of vacuum, $\mbox{\upshape\bfseries{F}}_{21}$ is the force exerted on the electric charge with electric quantity $q_2$ by the electric charge with electric quantity $q_1$, $\hat{\mbox{\upshape\bfseries{r}}}_{21}$ denotes the unit vector directed outward along the line from the electric charge with electric quantity $q_1$ to the electric charge with electric quantity $q_2$.
+where $q_1$ and $q_2$ are the electric quantities of two electric charges, $r$ is the distance between the two electric charges, $\epsilon_{0}$ is the dielectric constant of vacuum, $\mathbf{F}_{12}$ is the force exerted on the electric charge with electric quantity $q_2$ by the electric charge with electric quantity $q_1$, $\hat{\mathbf{r}}_{12}$ denotes the unit vector directed outward along the line from the electric charge with electric quantity $q_1$ to the electric charge with electric quantity $q_2$.

-The main purpose of this paper is to derive Coulomb's law of interactions between static electric charges in vacuum by means of fluid mechanics based on spherical source and spherical sink model of particles.
+The main purpose of this manuscript is to derive Coulomb's law of interactions between static electric charges in vacuum by means of fluid mechanics based on spherical source and spherical sink model of particles.

-The motive of this paper is to seek a mechanism of Coulomb's law.
+The motive of this manuscript is to seek a mechanism of Coulomb's law.
 The reasons why new mechanical interpretations of Coulomb's law are interesting may be summarized as follows.

-Firstly, Coulomb's law is an elementary and profound law in physics and play various roles in the fields of electromagnetism, electrodynamics, quantum mechanics, cosmology and thermodynamics, etc., for instance, see \cite{Spavieri2004,Tu-Jun2004} and the references cited there.
+Firstly, Coulomb's law is an elementary law in physics and play various roles in the fields of electromagnetism, electrodynamics, quantum mechanics, cosmology and thermodynamics, etc. \cite{Spavieri2004,Tu-Jun2004}.
 From the point view of reductionism, the fundamental importance of Coulomb's law in all branches of physics urges the reductionists to provide it a proper mechanical interpretation.

-Secondly, the mechanism of this action-at-a-distance Coulomb's law remains an unsolved problem in physics for more than 200 years after the law was put forth by Coulomb in 1785 \cite{Cavendish1879,Whittaker1953,Tu-Jun2004,Spavieri2004,Sidharth2005}.
-From the point view of reductionism, we need a satisfactory mechanical interpretation in the framework of Descartes' scientific research program.
+Secondly, the mechanism of this action-at-a-distance Coulomb's law remains an unsolved problem in physics for more than 200 years after the law was put forth by Coulomb in 1785 \cite{Cavendish1879,WhittakerE1953,Tu-Jun2004,Spavieri2004,Sidharth2005}.
+A satisfactory mechanical interpretation in the framework of Descartes' scientific research program \cite{WhittakerE1953} is interesting.

 Thirdly, although the Maxwell's theory of electromagnetic phenomena is a field theory \cite{Jackson1963}, the concept of field is different from that of continuum mechanics \cite{Truesdell1966,Landau-Lifshitz1975,Landau-Lifshitz1975,Fung1977,Eringen1980} because of the absence of a continuum.
 Thus, the Maxwell's theory can only be regarded as a phenomenological theory.
 New mechanical interpretations of Coulomb's law may help us to establish a field theory of electromagnetic phenomena \cite{Green1962,Jackson1963}.